FooSoft/mangle/README.md

 ## Motivation ##

-Many years ago I received an [Amazon Kindle](http://en.wikipedia.org/wiki/Kindle) gift.
+Many years ago I received an Amazon Kindle as a gift.
 I immediately began playing around with it and reading about certain undocumented features that the Kindle has to offer.
-After a couple of hours I discovered it to be the perfect device for reading [Manga](http://en.wikipedia.org/wiki/Manga) is almost always grayscale, and the aspect ratio fits the Kindle's 600x800 pixel screen almost perfectly.
+After a couple of hours I discovered it to be the perfect device for reading Manga is almost always grayscale, and the aspect ratio fits the Kindle's 600x800 pixel screen almost perfectly.
 Better yet, the Kindle's undocumented image viewer actually keeps track of the last image you viewed and thus you are always able to return to the page you left off on when you power on your Kindle.
 The device supports several popular image formats (jpeg, png, gif, etc), and is able to dither and downscale images to fit the screen.

 However...
 The Kindle's image viewer does have certain shortcomings: